AdobeDocs/target.de-DE/help/c-activities/t-experience-target/t-xt-create/xt-add-experience.md

    Wenn Sie den Mauszeiger über die Elemente auf Ihrer Seite bewegen, werden diese Elemente hervorgehoben.
 Jedes hervorgehobene Element kann mithilfe des VEC geändert werden.
 For a list of actions that can be performed on an element to change the experience, see [Visual Experience Composer Options](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).

-   Wenn Sie mit Target Classic (früher Test&amp;Target) eine Mbox auf der Seite erstellt haben, wird diese Mbox als Element mit dem Mbox-Namen angezeigt und kann wie jedes andere Element bearbeitet werden.
+   If you created an mbox on the page using [!DNL Target Classic], that mbox appears as an element that shows the mbox name, and can be modified like any other element.

    >[!NOTE]
    >
-   >Standardmäßig gestattet der Visual Experience Composer das Ändern von Elementen mit JavaScript nicht (zum Beispiel sich drehende Banner).
-Sie können javascript deaktivieren, wenn Sie diese Elemente mit dem VEC ändern möchten.
+   >Standardmäßig lässt VEC keine Änderungen an Elementen zu, die javascript enthalten, wie zum Beispiel sich drehende Banner.
+Sie können javascript deaktivieren, um diese Elemente mithilfe des VEC zu ändern.

-1. To create additional experiences, click **[!Add Experience Targeting]**.
+1. To create additional experiences, click **[!UICONTROL Add Experience Targeting]**.

    ![Link "Erlebnis-Targeting hinzufügen «](/help/c-activities/t-experience-target/t-xt-create/assets/add-experience-targeting.png)

    The [!UICONTROL Choose Audience] dialog box displays.
 Um ein Erlebnis auf eine Zielgruppe auszurichten, müssen Sie die Zielgruppe auswählen, bevor Sie ein Erlebnis hinzufügen können.

-   Die Zielgruppenbibliothek enthält Zielgruppen, die bereits definiert wurden, einschließlich einiger häufiger Zielgruppen, die als Teil von Target vorgefertigt sind.
-Sie können entweder eine Zielgruppe aus der Bibliothek auswählen oder [eine neue Zielgruppe erstellen](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).
+   The audience library contains audiences that have previously been defined, including some common audiences that are pre-built as a part of [!DNL Target].
+You can select an audience from the library or [create a new audience](../../../c-target/c-audiences/audiences.md#concept_65BE870D290E412D8BBF557EEA67C271).

    >[!NOTE]
    >